 Description

-If you have leftover hot cross buns, this super easy, creamy, custardy hot cross bun bread and butter pudding is the BEST way to bring them back to life in a delicious new way.
+If you’ve got leftover hot cross buns, this super-easy hot cross bun bread and butter pudding is the BEST way to bring them back to life.
+Soft and custardy in the middle, golden on top, and ridiculously delicious.

 Ingredients